jparmstrong/rubix/readme.md

 # Rubix Cube 1000

-Rubick's cube simulator written in C.
+Rubik's cube simulator written in C.

 To build: